INCY WINCY SPIDER ACTIVITIES!

 • 4 strips of double-sided tape.

-• 2 toilet paper inner tubes/kitchen towel inner tube.
+• 2 toilet paper inner tubes/kitchen towel inner tubes.

 • A piece of white card for fangs.